 It is helpful to know how the AddSubtract actor works.
-When it fires, it adds all available tokens on the plus port, and subtracts all available tokens on the minus port.
+When it fires, it adds at most one token from each channel of the plus port, and subtracts at most one token from each channel of the minus port.
 If the AddSubtract actor fires before the Previous actor, then the only available token will be the one on the plus port, and the expected subtraction will not occur.
 Intuitively, we would expect the director to invoke the Previous actor before the AddSubtract actor so that the subtraction occurs.

 How does the director deliver on the intuition that the Previous actor should be fired first?
 Before executing the model, the DE director constructs a topological sort of the model.
 A topological sort is simply a list of the actors in data-precedence order.
-For the model in figure 2.36, there is only one allowable topological sort:
+For the model in figure 2.52, there is only one allowable topological sort:

-• PoissonClock, CurrentTime, Previous, AddSubtract, HistogramPlotter In this list, AddSubtract is after Previous.
+PoissonClock, CurrentTime, Previous, AddSubtract, HistogramPlotter

+In this list, AddSubtract is after Previous.
 So the when they have simultaneous events, the DE director fires Previous first.